Research Analyst - Hong Kong

 - Knowledge of at least some of the countries covered by CAPS;

-- Strong interpersonal and communication skills for effective teamwork across different cultures and nationalities;
+- Great interpersonal and communication skills for effective teamwork across different cultures and nationalities;

 - Self-starter who is intellectually curious and eager to contribute ideas and opinions;

-- Willingness to “roll up one’s sleeves” and get involved end-to-end in projects;
+- Willingness to “roll up one’s sleeves” and get involved end-to-end in research projects;

 - Native proficiency in English.
 Fluency in additional Asian languages desirable.